 - Maintain clean classrooms and storage spaces.

-- Work cooperatively with camp staff in a group and initiate projects.
+- Work cooperatively with all camp staff in a group and initiate projects.

-- Be responsible for classroom management and uphold appropriate camper behavior.
+- Be responsible for classroom management and upholding appropriate camper behavior.

-- Create a respectful and caring environment with and between campers, resolving conflict between children when necessary.
+- Create a respectful and caring environment with and between campers and counselors, resolving conflict between children when necessary.

 - Attend mandatory work days and be punctual in a consistent manner.